Associate Professor of Spanish

 B. A., Spanish / English Philology (double major), University of Córdoba, Spain.

-During the 2013/2014 academic year, Dr. Cañete Quesada received a U.S. Fulbright Scholar Award to teach and conduct research in the Dominican Republic.
-She is currently preparing an annotated anthology that gathers the most illustrative literary works of Dominican and Dominican-American writers of the past fifty years.
+During the 2013/2014 academic year, Dr. Cañete Quesada received a U.S. Fulbright Scholar Award to teach and conduct research on her most recent work,

 Some of her most recent awards include the 2013 Exceptional Faculty Award, Northern Campus Achievement Awards at FAU; the 2015 Award for Excellence and Innovation in Undergraduate Teaching at FAU; and the 2015 Teacher of the Year Award: University Level, provided by the American Association of Teachers of Spanish and Portuguese (AATSP).